Trictrac: Bonus and powerless jans

-In the latter case, if the player is unable to move one or two men, his opponent scores 2 points for a "helpless man" (dame impuissant) or 4 points for two helpless men whether the roll was a doublet or two singletons.
+In the latter case, if the player is unable to move one or two men, his opponent scores 2 points per "impotent die/man" (dé impuissant or dame impuissante), whether the roll yielded singles or doubles.

-If a player concedes points to his opponent for one or more helpless men, but at the same time preserves his grand jan, the player still scores for keeping the grand jan.
-This is called 'preservation by powerlessness' (conserver par impuissance).
-The overriding rule that calls for playing both dice and, if only one can be played, playing the higher must always be observed even if it means breaking up a filled quarter.
+If a player concedes points to his opponent for one or more impotent dice, but at the same time preserves his grand jan, the player still scores for keeping the grand jan.
+This is called 'preservation by impotence' (conserver par impuissance).
+The governing rule calls for playing both dice and, if only one can be played, playing the higher must always be observed, even at the cost of breaking up a filled quadrant.

 Bearing off

-A player who has moved all men to the last quarter, may 'bear off' i.e. take them off the board.
-However, the rules of filling and its preservation must be respected concerning the jan de retour.
+A player who has moved all men to the last quadrant, may 'bear off' i.e. take them off the board.
+However, the rules of filling and preservation must be respected concerning the jan de retour.

-Two methods of bearing off coexisted:
+Two methods of bearing off coexist: